-I found the whole hotel setting to be an odd experience for me, although I couldn’t quite place my finger on what was so unsettling about it.
+I found the whole hotel setting to be an odd experience for me.
 It had such a distinct colonialist feel to it, as though it was stuck in time in an era from a century ago when the British still ruled and lived an easy aristocratic life.
 I guess it was a combination of the architectural feel (it was, after all, built during colonial times), the rich white guests, the black serving staff, and, undoubtedly, the very British tradition of high tea in a former British colony in Africa.

 “Doesn’t it feel like we’re white?”
 I asked Joseph and Allison as we were seated at the hotel restaurant by the host.
 Allison pointed out that she actually was white.

 It almost reminded me of this wedding I’d read about which had caused a worldwide scandal.
 A British couple had recently for some reason decided to host a colonial-themed wedding in South Africa.
 Perhaps they had some good intentions in wanting to present a nostalgic fond longing for the “good old days” in the past, but it was also one that was selective and clearly ignored the suffering caused by racial oppression.
 Maybe I felt like this hotel preserved some kind of similar “good old days” sentiment to it, which seemed so out of place given what has been happening in the rest of the country in terms of political unrest.
-I don’t know if I’m reading too much into it; certainly in general I can’t help but uncomfortably notice how much privilege I carry whenever I go about in southern Africa.
-At any rate, it wasn’t a feeling I couldn’t shake off.
+Certainly in general I can’t help but uncomfortably notice how much privilege I carry whenever I go about in southern Africa.
+At any rate, it wasn’t a feeling I could shake off.

 Nevertheless, it really was a beautiful old hotel, with mango trees and warthogs that would run across the manicured lawn, and the heads of many animals displayed on the walls.
 We enjoyed many teapots of the local Tanganda tea as well as scones and sweets.
 Our table on the patio also had a great view of the Victoria Falls bridge we had crossed to get here.

 It was a curious experience.
-Zimbabwe is probably the second most politically/economically different country I’ve ever been to (the first being Cuba), and I’ve been reading about all sorts of crazy things happening.
-But my entire (albeit short) experience ran like a pleasant, Valium-induced dream.
+Zimbabwe is probably the second most politically/economically different country I’ve ever been to (the first being Cuba), and I’ve been reading about all sorts of things happening.
+But my entire (albeit short) experience ran like a pleasant dream.
 Although, unlike my dream, I never did get to meet Robert Mugabe to ask him what he thought about me.